DHTMLX/docs-diagram/docs/guides/event_handling.md

 });
 ~~~

-This way can be also used if you need to apply the events mentioned below in the editor view.
+This way can be also used if you need to apply the events which are listed below.

 ### Cell manager events